juev/awesome-stars/README.md

 ## [Python](id:python)

+- [pinry/pinry](https://github.com/pinry/pinry) – Pinry, a tiling image board system for people who want to save, tag, and share images, videos and webpages in an easy to skim through format.
+It's open-source and self-hosted.
 - [edeng23/binance-trade-bot](https://github.com/edeng23/binance-trade-bot) – Automated cryptocurrency trading bot
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) – ALL IN ONE Hacking Tool For Hackers
 - [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) – A community-supported supercharged version of paperless: scan, index and archive all your physical documents